 Commentary on rainfall probabilities based on 'phases' of the SOI

-The monthly value of the Southern Oscillation Index (SOI)* was +11.7 in November and +13.0 in December.
-According to the SOI Phase system, the SOI has remained in a ‘Consistently Positive’ phase.
+The monthly value of the Southern Oscillation Index (SOI)* was +18.4 in December, rising from +4.8 in November.
+According to the SOI Phase system, the SOI is in a ‘Rapidly Rising’ phase.

 Readers should note that seasonal outlooks are stated in terms of probabilities.
 For example, whilst an outlook may be stated as ‘a 50 to 70 per cent probability of exceeding median rainfall’, such a statement should be interpreted as also meaning a 30 to 50 per cent probability of below-median rainfall.
 In cases where outcomes with a high probability may be more likely, this does not mean that less probable events will not occur in any given year.

 Furthermore, while climate outlook schemes cannot provide outlooks with absolute certainty, users who follow a skilful scheme should benefit from doing so in the long-term.
 Thus, users should consider the historical track record of any scheme, and such information is becoming increasingly available.

 The Science Division of the Department of Environment and Science (DES) provides outlooks for the summer period (November to March).
 The outlooks for summer rainfall are based on conditions leading up to summer, including the state of the El Niño–Southern Oscillation (ENSO) phenomenon and factors which alter the impact of ENSO on Queensland rainfall (i.e. the more slowly changing extra-tropical sea-surface temperature pattern in the Pacific Ocean).
 The DES Monthly Climate Statement for January 2023 is now available.